 “Click here to check out the types of assets.”

-- Representative persons: – Those accounts which represent the person or group of persons.
+3. Representative persons: – Those accounts which represent the person or group of persons are known as Representative persons.
+For example, Outstanding Salary, Prepaid Expenses, Accrued Income, Pre-received Income, Etc.

 Example of all accounts on which the Nominal Account is applicable:-

-- Expenses Accounts: –Salary, Wages, Purchases, Electricity bill, Telephone, and mobile Rent, Transportation charges, Rent Paid, Etc.
+- Expense Accounts: –Salary, Wages, Purchases, Electricity bill, Telephone, and mobile Rent, Transportation charges, Rent Paid, Etc.

-- Incomes Accounts: – Sales, Commission Received, Rent on sublet building received, Etc.
+- Income Accounts: – Sales, Commission Received, Rent on sublet building received, Etc.

-- Losses Accounts: – Loss on sale of an asset, Loss by Theft, Loss by fire, loss by an accident, Etc.
+- Loss Accounts: – Loss on sale of an asset, Loss by Theft, Loss by fire, loss by an accident, Etc.

-- Profits Accounts: – Profit on sale of an asset, Etc.
+- Profit Accounts: – Profit on the sale of an asset, Etc.

 Click here to check the meaning of Expenses, Income, and Losses/Profits.